hayimd/LAMM-Manuscript/Methods.md

 \[\dot{W}_{i\leftarrow j} = \frac{W_{i\leftarrow j}^0 - W_{i\leftarrow j}(t)}{\tau_{fall}} + \Delta W_{i\leftarrow j} \frac{W_{i\leftarrow j}^{max} - W_{i\leftarrow j}(t)}{\tau_{rise}}. \]
 Rate thresholds, \(\rho\), and threshold steepness, \(\gamma\), were fit by the optimization, while rate contants \(\tau_{rise} = .5 \textrm{ s}\) and \(\tau_{fall} = 185 \textrm{ s}\) were estimated from the data in \cite{Erickson2010}.

+Free recall trials were simulated by successively providing input current pulses to a random subset of item cells, generally lasting 200 ms, every 2 seconds.
+Following the final 2s presentation interval, a decaying extra stimulus to the inhibitory item cells suppressed activity in the item layer, after which the network was left to run independently.
+Only the external background currents to the cell populations distinguish the recall stage from presentation: background current to excitatory memory units was roughly halved, whilst all other cells received slight increases.
+No other parameter changes are made.

+Words are considered to be recalled if their item layer units are excited to the high firing rate at any point during the recall period.
+Repeated reactivations were ignored, so that for determining the recall output order, on the first reactivation is counted.
+Recall and transition measures were computed as in \cite{Cousins2014}, whence human behavioural data for 7 word lists is taken; data for 5 and 10 word lists is from (Did Katie publish these?).

 Model choices